How to Pass the Life in the UK Test First Time

 - Driving and transport

-Step 2: Get the Right Study Materials
+Step 2: Get the right study materials

 The only official source is the handbook: "Life in the United Kingdom: A Guide for New Residents" (3rd edition).
 Everything in the test comes directly from this book.